 Things To Do in Hilton Head

-When it comes to things to do in Hilton Head, the list is a long one.
+When it comes to things to do on Hilton Head Island, the list is a long one.

 Of course, most families will want to spend their days on the beach, but that’s not the only option.
 Hilton Head is also known for its award-winning golf courses and 60+ miles of paved bike trails.